MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 |Dependencies|What's the dependency on other resources, globally or in other regions?|
 |Scale limits|What is the expected throughput for that resource at that layer?
 How much scale is provided by the resource to fit that demand? |
 |Availability/disaster recovery|What's the impact on availability or disaster at this layer?
 Would it cause a systemic outage or only localized capacity or availability issue?|

-We recommend that you evaluate [**the key design areas**](/azure/architecture/framework/mission-critical/mission-critical-overview#what-are-the-key-design-areas) and develop a matrix of Azure resources and their configuration while keeping in mind the preceding characteristics.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected mission-critical workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [what is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload)